research

 My book manuscript in progress, Common Knowledge: Public Epistemic Authority and Democratic Faith, is occasioned by the crisis of authoritative knowledge in democratic politics.
 This crisis encompasses not just scientific knowledge, but a whole infrastructure that supplies the public with politically salient information about our world: from rates of incarceration by race, to vaccine safety, or the outcome of a Presidential election.
 Engaging the thought of Hannah Arendt, debates in democratic theory, and interdisciplinary literature in science and technology studies, it asks how public knowledge is made and preserved, transformed and eroded, as well as how we might repair or reinvent what I call “public epistemic authority.”

+Common Knowledge attempts to answer that question.
+It investigates the origins of public epistemic authority and gives an account of how it is made and circulated, contested and eroded today.
+It suggests, in a spirit of complementarity and critique, an alternative to the diagnosis outlined above, and asks how we might repair and rebuild inherited knowledge infrastructures that are under immense strain.
 There are two principal conceptions of public epistemic authority.
 One is a “right to be believed” patterned on political authority as the right to command.
 The other is a deliberative theory of epistemic authority as a voucher for discursive justification.
-Both of these formulations, I argue, are incomplete and inadequate to the knowledge crisis facing democratic societies.
-Instead, I propose what I call an infrastructural account of public authority, which is more consonant with democratic aspirations and contemporary knowledge production and distribution.
-Where other accounts focus on the relationship between lay citizens and experts, I ask how we might rebuild stable and durable knowledge infrastructures that serve democratic politics, rather than global capitalism and technocratic state power.
+Both of these formulations, I argue, are inadequate to the knowledge crisis facing democratic societies.
+Instead, I propose an “infrastructural” account of public authority, which is more consonant with democratic aspirations and how knowledge is produced and distributed today.
+Other accounts focus on the relationship between lay citizens and experts and ask how we can “get it right.”
+I ask how we might rebuild stable and durable knowledge infrastructures that serve democratic politics, rather than global capitalism and technocratic state power.

 Work in Progress

-• Computer Modeling, Climate Prophecy, and Public Faith in Science (under review)
+Computer Modeling, Climate Prophecy, and Public Faith in Science

-• Arendt on Earth: Between the Given and the Technophere (under review)
+Arendt on Earth: Between the Given and the Technophere

 Invited Talks